dineshvkumarv/DevOps-project/README.md

 DevOps Project: CI/CD Pipeline
 Overview
-This project demonstrates how to set up a complete CI/CD pipeline to deploy a full-stack application (frontend + backend) using Docker, Docker Compose, GitHub Actions, and Nginx as a reverse proxy.
-The entire application is containerized and deployed on an Ubuntu VM in the cloud.
+This project demonstrates a complete CI/CD pipeline for deploying a full-stack application (frontend + backend) using Docker, Docker Compose, GitHub Actions, and Nginx as a reverse proxy.
+The application is containerized and deployed on an Ubuntu virtual machine (VM) in the cloud.

 Prerequisites
-Before getting started, make sure you have the following:
+Before you begin setting up this project, ensure you have the following:

-A GitHub account to host your repository.
+A GitHub account to host the repository.

-A Docker Hub account to store your Docker images.
+A Docker Hub account to store Docker images.

-Access to a cloud platform (like AWS or Azure) to set up an Ubuntu VM.
+Access to a cloud platform (e.g., AWS, Azure) to set up an Ubuntu VM.

 Basic knowledge of Docker, Docker Compose, Nginx, and CI/CD pipelines.

 Setup Instructions
-1. Clone the Repository
+1. Repository Setup
-Start by cloning this repository to your local machine:
+Clone this repository to your local machine:

 bash
 Copy
 Edit
 git clone https://github.com/dineshvkumarv/DevOps-project.git
 cd DevOps-project
-Once cloned, you can push any changes to the main branch to trigger the CI/CD pipeline.
+Push any changes to the main branch to trigger the CI/CD pipeline.

 2. Containerization & Deployment
 Dockerfiles
-Frontend Dockerfile (for building the frontend with Node.js):
+Frontend Dockerfile: Builds the frontend application using Node.js.

 Dockerfile
 Copy